Yatir Forest

 Yatir Forest (יער יתיר) is a forest in Israel on the edge of the Negev Desert.
 The forest covers an area of 30,000 dunams (30 sqkm), and is the largest planted forest in Israel.

 History

 The first trees were planted in 1964 by the Jewish National Fund at the initiative of Yosef Weitz.
 It is named after the ancient Levite city of Yatir.

-Over four million trees have been planted, mostly coniferous trees - Aleppo Pine and Cypress, but also many broad leafed trees such as Atlantic terebinth, tamarisk, jujube, carob, olive, fig, eucalyptus and acacia, as well as vineyards and various shrubs.
+Over four million trees have been planted, mostly coniferous trees - Aleppo pine and Mediterranean cypress, but also many broad-leaved trees such as Atlantic terebinth, tamarisk, jujube, carob, olive, fig, eucalyptus and acacia, as well as vineyards and various shrubs.
 Yatir Forest has changed the arid landscape of the northern Negev, despite the pessimism of many experts.
 It has proven to be a prime ecological instrument, halting the desertification on the heights northeast of Beersheba.